HackSocNotts/hacksocnotts.github.io/content/awesome-talks.md

 - https://youtu.be/fTLsS_QZ8us Booting faster (Stewart Smith, LCA 2019)
 - https://youtu.be/9-IWMbJXoLM What UNIX cost us (Benno Rice, LCA 2020)
 - https://youtu.be/mdMqk-FvfIM It's (not) down in the noise.
 (Peter Chubb, LCA 2021)
-- https://youtu.be/nI_3dvmV9_M Patently Obvious - The year that lawyers came to FOSS (Neil McGovern, LCA 2021)

 ## Contributing
 [Contributions of any kind welcome, just follow the guidelines](contributing.md)!